 If you’re concerned about your risk (or your child's risk) of Ewing sarcoma, talk with your healthcare provider.
 Unfortunately, the known risk factors for Ewing sarcoma aren’t under your control.

 But there might be things you can do that could help find this type of bone cancer early.
 This is when it might be easier to treat.
-For instance, tell your healthcare provider about any sort of abnormal lump or swelling, especially if it doesn’t seem to go away.
+For instance, tell your healthcare provider about any sort of abnormal lump, pain, or swelling, especially if it doesn’t seem to go away.
 Also let your healthcare provider know if you (or your child) have a persistent sensation of warmth or pain in a limb, especially if it doesn't go away.

 Online Medical Reviewer: